cockroachdb/docs/src/current/releases/molt.md

 MOLT Fetch/Verify 0.2.0 is [available](#installation).

 - Fetch now supports CockroachDB [multi-region tables]({% link {{ site.current_cloud_version }}/multiregion-overview.md %}).
-- Fetch now supports continuous replication for PostgreSQL and MySQL source databases via the `--ongoing-replication` flag.
+- Fetch now supports continuous replication for PostgreSQL and MySQL source databases via the [`--ongoing-replication`]({% link molt/molt-fetch.md %}#global-flags) flag.
 When Fetch finishes the initial data load phase, it will start the replicator process as a subprocess, which runs indefinitely until the user ends the process with a `SIGTERM` (`ctrl-c`).
-- Replicator flags for ([PostgreSQL](https://github.com/cockroachdb/replicator/wiki/PGLogical#postgresql-logical-replication) and [MySQL](https://github.com/cockroachdb/replicator/wiki/MYLogical#mysqlmariadb-replication)) are now supported, allowing users to further configure the `--ongoing-replication` mode for their use case.
+- Replicator flags for ([PostgreSQL](https://github.com/cockroachdb/replicator/wiki/PGLogical#postgresql-logical-replication) and [MySQL](https://github.com/cockroachdb/replicator/wiki/MYLogical#mysqlmariadb-replication)) are now supported, allowing users to further configure the [`--ongoing-replication`]({% link molt/molt-fetch.md %}#global-flags) mode for their use case.
-- Added the `--type-map-file` flag, which enables custom type mapping for schema creation.
+- Added the [`--type-map-file`]({% link molt/molt-fetch.md %}#global-flags) flag, which enables custom type mapping for schema creation.
-- Fixed a bug in which primary key positions could be missed when creating a schema with multiple primary keys.
+- Fixed a bug where primary key positions could be missed when creating a schema with multiple primary keys.
 - Added a default mode for MySQL sources that ensures consistency and does not leverage parallelism.
-New text is displayed that alerts the user and links to documentation in cases where fetch with MySQL might not be consistent.
+New text is displayed that alerts the user and links to documentation in cases where fetching from MySQL might not be consistent.
 - Logging for continuation tokens is now omitted when data export does not successfully complete.

 ## April 10, 2024